zextras/tech-doc/source/_includes/_usage/mails.rst

 .. hint:: Moving a single e-mail in a conversation is not possible, the whole conversation will be moved.

-A right click on the e-mail allows to carry out a number of actions: marking it as read/unread or as spam, print, delete or flag it.
+On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the :material-regular:`more_vert` icon to access them and many more: mark e-mail as read/unread or as spam, print, delete, tag, or flag it.
 A flag is a simple indicator for an email that can be adapted to one's
 preference: to name a few, it has some importance compared to other, it needs some action, or it has been processed and can be archived or deleted.